WTBQ: FM translator

 WTBQ became one of the first American AM stations to use an FM translator when it began airing on W256BD on January 25, 2008.
 The arrangement, made possible by a Special Temporary Authority from the Federal Communications Commission and Digital Radio Broadcasting, allowed WTBQ to broadcast its programs 24 hours a day via an FM antenna located on WTBQ's AM broadcast tower.
-The new translator also broadcasts from WTBQ's tower, located in the Town of Warwick.
+The translator also broadcasts from WTBQ's tower, located in the Town of Warwick.